ccrash/ChargerFinder/README.md

 * Extend the store (Redux in this case) to manage different users/cars and save the app's state
 * Cache retrived data and history to be available also offline
 * Implement tests to ensure every component is working correctly
+* Implement endpoint tests to ensure endpoints are working correctly
 * Replace every string with an i18n alias to support different languages
 * Improve the layout and define classes/alias to keep the design persistent and semplify themes management
 * Add alias definitions to semplify the paths in import